Groumy/Groumy.github.io/_drafts/going-black.md

 For monsters, I use the HP and damage listed in the adventure I'm using.
 Theorically the damage is a little bit higher than the recommended numbers, but it not a problem for now.

-Actually I have a hard time to challenge the players, it might be
+Actually I have a hard time to challenge the characters.
+It might be for many reasons (_the experience of the players, that allow them to play safe, the fact that they know how to work together, they might have been lucky on their ch

 We might still be in the honeymoon period, but its a great start !